jeya-maria-jose/Cuff_less_BP_Prediction/README.md

 This repository hosts the code for Prediction of Blood Pressure from ECG and PPG signals using two methods.

-1. Feature Extraction and Regression using Machine Learning Methods.
+1. Feature Extraction and Regression using Machine Learning Methods. <a href="https://www.sciencedirect.com/science/article/abs/pii/S1746809420300987"> Paper </a>

 2. Deep learning based regression.